memetnur/memetnur/README.md

-- 👋 Hi, I’m @memetnur
+- 👋 Hi, I’m Nuri from Switzerland!
-- 👀 I’m interested in health, plants and coffee
+- 👀 I’m interested in nature, mountain and flowers!
-- 💻 I’m currently learning data science
+- 💻 I’m currently working in the field of STEAM (science, technology, engineering, arts and mathematics)
-- 💞️ I’m looking to collaborate on digitalization projects in education
+- 💞️ Lets collaborate!

 <!---
 memetnur/memetnur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.